jic-dtool/dservercore/paper/paper.md

 =============================

 Implementations of *dtool* and *dserver* are freely available under the liberal MIT licence on GitHub.
-The codebase of *dtool* and *dserver* is available at [https://github.com/jic-dtool/](https://github.com/jic-dtool).
+The codebases of *dtool* and *dserver* are available at [https://github.com/jic-dtool/](https://github.com/jic-dtool).
+Importantly, *dtool-lookup-server*,
-Importantly, *dserver*'s core with extensive documentation lives at [https://github.com/jic-dtool/dtool-lookup-server](https://github.com/jic-dtool/dtool-lookup-server).
+*dserver*'s core with extensive documentation, lives at [https://github.com/jic-dtool/dtool-lookup-server](https://github.com/jic-dtool/dtool-lookup-server).
 Several extension plugins are available at
 <https://github.com/livMatS>. <https://demo.dtool.dev> exposes a